 - New employees will be placed on the beginning step of the appropriate lane of the salary schedule unless it is determined that a higher initial step placement is necessary to attract and retain qualified employees in areas of critical District need.
 Part-time employees will be placed on the appropriate level step when employed full time.
 Employees who work full-time for two or more consecutive summers (a minimum of six months) will be granted one additional step on the salary schedule if hired full time thereafter.

 - Former full-time District employees who are rehired may be granted full credit on the salary schedule for previous contract experience with the District.
 Former part-time District employees who are rehired within six months may be granted full credit on the salary schedule for previous experience.

 - Employees who have retired and are then rehired will be placed up to Step 4 of the appropriate lane.

 - Salary lane movement will be based upon the above guidelines and the date the employee was hired in the District.
 Any person hired between July 1 and Dec.
 31 will receive one full year’s experience the following July 1.
 Anyone hired between Jan.
 1 and June 30 will not receive experience credit for the first months of service up to July 1.

-- The Administration may choose to promote existing classified employees to any step and/or lane on the existing salary schedule to retain qualified employees.
+- The Administration may choose to promote existing education support professionals to any step and/or lane on the existing salary schedule to retain qualified employees.
 The District Administration may make recommendations to the Superintendent for such promotions.